Last updated on March 25, 2025

 Magic’s Lord of the Rings crossover offers lots of exciting deck techs to dive into.
 The set has plenty of exciting commanders that let you bring your favorite LotR characters to the battlefield.

 Perhaps none are as iconic as Aragorn, King of Gondor, once known as the ranger Strider.
-Aragorn got several iterations throughout the main set and the Commander decks, but today I’m focusing on the one that excited me the most upon spoiling: Aragorn, the Uniter.
+Aragorn got several iterations throughout the main set and the Commander decks, but today I focus on the one that excites me the most: Aragorn, the Uniter.

 Let’s dive in!